I'm also an MBA (Technology Management) candidate.

 It unfortunately ran into legal issues shortly after release, due to the word "Flow" in the original game name, leading to a rebrand.

-Moderating Reddit subreddits requires interacting with thousands of users, working with companies for events, cooperating with other mods (and Reddit staff), and utilising various automated solutions to optimise moderation efforts.
+Moderating Reddit subreddits requires interacting with hundreds of thousands of users, working with companies for events, cooperating with other mods (and Reddit staff), and utilising various automated solutions to optimise moderation efforts.

 Notable subreddits moderated: